keeganhinnigan/1-2-nim/README.md

 # 1‑2‑Nim (Java)

 A fully object-oriented Java implementation of the classic 1-2 Nim game featuring both CLI and GUI interfaces, multiple strategies, save/load functionality, and robust testing.
-Developed using Java in the BlueJ IDE for our assignment.
+Developed using Java in the IntelliJ IDE for our assignment.

 ## Overview